Trajan: Death

-Early in 117, Trajan grew ill and set sail for Italy.
-His health declined throughout the spring and summer of 117, possibly acknowledged to the public by the display of a bronze portrait-bust at the public baths of Ancyra, showing an aged and emaciated man, though the identification with Trajan is disputed.
-He reached Selinus, where he suddenly died, probably on 11 August and apparently from edema.
+Succession

 Trajan in person could have lawfully nominated Hadrian as his successor, but Dio claims that Trajan's wife, Pompeia Plotina, assured Hadrian's succession by keeping Trajan's death a secret, long enough for her to produce and sign a document attesting to Hadrian's adoption as son and successor.
 Dio, who tells this narrative, offers his father – the governor of Cilicia Apronianus – as a source, so his narrative may be based on contemporary rumour.
 It may also reflect male Roman displeasure that an empress – let alone any woman – could presume to meddle in Rome's political affairs.

-Hadrian held an ambiguous position during Trajan's reign.
+Hadrian had held an ambiguous position during Trajan's reign.
 After commanding Legio I Minervia during the Dacian Wars, he had been relieved from front-line duties at the decisive stage of the Second Dacian War, being sent to govern the newly created province of Pannonia Inferior.
 He had pursued a senatorial career without particular distinction and had not been officially adopted by Trajan although he received from him decorations and other marks of distinction that made him hope for the succession.
 He received no post after his 108 consulate and no further honours other than being made Archon eponymos for Athens in 111/112.
 He probably did not take part in the Parthian War.
 Literary sources relate that Trajan had considered others, such as the jurist Lucius Neratius Priscus, as heir.
 Hadrian, who was eventually entrusted with the governorship of Syria at the time of Trajan's death, was Trajan's cousin and was married to Trajan's grandniece, which all made him as good as heir designate.
 Hadrian seems to have been well connected to the powerful and influential coterie of Spanish senators at Trajan's court, through his ties to Plotina and the Prefect Attianus.
 His refusal to sustain Trajan's senatorial and expansionist policy during his own reign may account for the "crass hostility" shown him by literary sources.